Mosamorphing/WTF-React/12_React Router/readme.md

 );
 ```

-Side note -- The RouterProvider is built using the Context API that we learnt in the last lesson.
+The `RouterProvider` is built using the Context API that we discussed in the last lesson.

-With what we have done above, we have successful created a functioning routing system for our web application.
-You can go ahead and manually navigate to /profile by changing the URL from / to /profile and see how the profile page is going to show.
-You can add as many pages as you want, all you have to do is create new objects which take in the path and the element you want to render.
+With this setup, you've successfully implemented a routing system for your web application.
+You can manually navigate to `/profile` by changing the URL and see the profile page.
+You can add more pages by creating new routes with their respective paths and components.

-Now you would wonder, what if I manually type in a URL that does not exist e.g. I go to /users.
-This is where errorElement comes in.
-Typically, you would want to create a 404 page that has been produced by the design team (if there's one, hahaha) and then put it in as the errorElement.
-All you need to do is change the router as in;
+If you manually enter a URL that doesn't exist, such as `/users`, this is where the `errorElement` comes into play.
+You should create a 404 page (if designed) and specify it as the `errorElement` in the router configuration.
+Update your router setup like this:

 ```javascript
 const router = createBrowserRouter([